Exercise normal precautions in Uruguay.

 Police cars are clearly marked and equipped with cellular phones.
 Most police officers do not speak English.

-Protests, some expressing anti-U.S. sentiment, regularly occur in Uruguay, particularly near the Legislative Palace, City Hall, and the universities in Montevideo.
+Demonstrations: Demonstrations, some expressing anti-U.S. sentiment, regularly occur in Uruguay, particularly near the Legislative Palace, City Hall, Parque Batlle and the universities in Montevideo.
 Additionally, some protests directed toward the U.S. government, usually small in size, can occur around the U.S. Embassy.
 U.S. citizens visiting or residing in Uruguay should avoid large gatherings or events where crowds have congregated to demonstrate, protest, or cause damage as a byproduct of celebrating an event, such as after soccer matches.

-VICTIMS OF CRIME: Report crimes to the local police at 911 and contact the U.S. Embassy at (598) 94 870 666.
-Remember that local authorities are responsible for investigating and prosecuting the crime.
+Victims of Crime: Report crimes to the local police at 911 and contact the U.S. Embassy at (598) (2) 1770-2000.
+Remember that local authorities are responsible for investigating and prosecuting crimes.

 See our webpage on help for U.S. victims of crime overseas.